sangx2/gobot/README.md

 # Gobot
-This is bot client package using mattermost, telegram
+This is bot package using mattermost, telegram

 ### install